X

 Notice: You have clicked on a link which leaves Fresenius Kabi’s website and you will be redirected to a third-party website.
 Fresenius Kabi makes no representations nor has any supervision or control over the quality, content, reliability, or security of the third-party website, nor shall Fresenius Kabi be liable for its use.

-• Omegaven is a source of calories and fatty acids in pediatric patients with PNAC
+• Omegaven is a source of calories and fatty acids in pediatric patients with PNAC1

-• Fish oil is the newest type of lipid to be introduced into PN products
+• Fish oil is the newest type of lipid to be introduced into PN products1

 EPA and DHA (omega-3 fatty acids) are considered to be important for healthy development of infants due to their physiological roles3,4